BeaglePilot/beaglepilot/reports/report_victor.md

         + 100 Hz: PERF: 0/1000 10317
     - Attitude evaluation started. y axis seems inverted. https://groups.google.com/forum/#!topic/drones-discuss/R2u0j-QCUe8
     - ROS-BeaglePilot(ArduPilot) alternatives studied at http://erlerobotics.gitbooks.io/erlerobot/en/mavlink/mavlinkros.html
+    - Erle-board compared with HKPilot.
+Results show that:
+        - RAW_IMU:
+            + gyro and acel values seem to match expcept the z-axis
+            + same axis in both boards
+            + BeaglePilot has issues with the acel offsets
+        - Attitude
+            + rollspeed seems to be good
+            + pitchspeed not so different
+            + yawspeed, roll, pitch and yaw are different

 - Issues:
     - (* out-of-gsoc-scope *) RT_PREEMPT kernel and capemgr conflict.
 Documented [here](http://erlerobot.com/blog/beaglepilot-stone-road-pru-rt_preempt-patch/).
 Dicussion about this topic [here](https://groups.google.com/forum/#!topic/beaglepilot/7DKcdm0AEPo).
 The Xenomai kernel doesn't suffer from these errors.
 For now the RT_PREEMPT issue is left asside to continue with the goals (not within the GSOC goals).
 The capemgr won't be use in the longer term thereby we skip the issue.